[Crucible Knowledge Base]

-Comments can be added at the level of a review, a file, or a line.
-Of course, you can also reply to comments.
+Comments can be added at the level of a review, revision, or line.
+You can also reply to a comment.

 On this page: